jkaewprateep/IBM-Django-Application-Development-with-SQL-and-Databases/README.md

 🧸💬 Create routes of ```EnrollView view```, ```CourseListView view```, ```CourseDetailsView view```, ```logout path```, ```login path```, and ```registration path```. </br>
 🧸💬 Configuration of statics paths ```MEDIA_URL``` and ```STATIC_URL```. </br>
+🐯💬 Even ```statics``` they are property right control, make change of address or create of misuse of the content or reuse from internal and external sources create misleading understanding is wrong.
+There is a case where an outside organization try to display a network of company brands on their devices and they linked into the company website because of they required dynamic infomration on the advertising content then the company changed of the information during the time that is because of they knew the intention but by contact for permission you may have full information with original image resolutions for your development work by software published process. </br>

 ```
 from django.urls import path